 Located across from the smallest house in Europe, you can find the Trippenhuis.
 This is the house that the coachman was talking about when he said he would be happy with a house as big as the front door of the house his bosses had.
 It is one of the last examples of Dutch classicist architecture.

 The most used nickname Amsterdam has probably is Mokum, which is Hebrew for city.
 Amsterdam used to have and still has quite some Jewish people, which is why the city occasionally even gets called the Jerusalem of the North.

 Another nickname Amsterdam has is Venice of the North, because of its many canals.
 Because of the many coffeeshops, Red Light District, and other temptations, Amsterdam is also nicknamed the city of sin.

 There is a reason the Netherlands is seen as a tolerant country.
-Our country was the first country in the world to legalize same-sex marriage, and on the first of April in 2001 the first four same-sex couple got married in Amsterdam.
+Our country was the first country in the world to legalize same-sex marriage, and on the first of April in 2001, the first four same-sex couples got married in Amsterdam.

 Amsterdam has a lot of attractions, and several of those are museums.
 However, there is one attraction that gets the most visitors yearly and can be called the most popular attraction in Amsterdam.
 This is the Rijksmuseum.